Coatbridge Branch (NBR): Coatbridge to Glasgow

 The NBR set about closing the gap by building a line running directly west from Sunnyside Junction, Coatbridge to Glasgow.
-The route became practicable because of the promotion of the City of Glasgow Union Railway.
-This was being done by the NBR jointly with the Glasgow and South Western Railway, and the CoGUR was constructing a line crossing the River Clyde in Glasgow.
+The route became practicable because of the promotion of the City of Glasgow Union Railway (CoGUR).
+This was being done by the NBR jointly with the Glasgow and South Western Railway (G&SWR), and the CoGUR was constructing a line crossing the River Clyde in Glasgow.
 In the early days there were ideas of through express passenger services between the North British Railway (former E&GR line) and the G&SWR routes, although this concept was not much developed, and the majority of the CoGUR was absorbed by the G&SWR.
 However, there was to be a large modern goods depot at College (later High Street).
 Hitherto the NBR had been much criticised for its poor goods facilities in the city; and through mineral train workings to the General Terminus and Glasgow Harbour Railway and the Ayrshire ports were to be enabled.
 The CoGUR line opened in 1871 as far as Bellgrove; the onward section to Sighthill took several more years.

 The NBR Coatbridge to Glasgow line therefore was planned to run to College in Glasgow.
 It was opened from Coatbridge to Bellgrove on 23 November 1870, and passenger trains were extended to Gallowgate on the C0GUR from 1 December 1870.
 On 1 February 1871 the line was finally extended to College.
 The NBR was at last able to discontinue running passenger trains from the Monklands to Buchanan Street station over the rival Caledonian Railway.

 The NBR already had a line from Edinburgh via Bathgate to Coatbridge, partly inherited from the Monkland Railways, and this completed an Edinburgh to Glasgow route slightly shorter than the former E&GR main line; however curvature and gradients condemned the Bathgate and Coatbridge route to secondary status.

 From 1 September 1872 through passenger trains from Ayr to Edinburgh via Bellgrove, Coatbridge and Bathgate were inaugurated.
 Several mineral lines radiated from the Coatbridge line to coal pits close to the line.